 For many years, Nancy enjoyed being the theater critic for the Dallas Morning News.
 One of those assignments changed the direction of her writing career.
 In 2003, she was assigned to cover the Garland High School play, The Signal Season of Dummy Hoy, by Allen Meyer and Michael Nowak.

 She interviewed the writers for the newspaper.
-She learned that one of the writers, Allen, had an interest in writing this play because of his deaf daughter’s experience growing up in the early 1980s.
+She learned that one of the writers, Allen, was interested in writing this play because of his deaf daughter’s experience growing up in the early 1980s.
 Allen was also a huge sports fan.
 A week after Nancy’s article came out, she received an email from a gentleman in Columbus, Ohio.
-She was certainly perplexed as to why someone from Ohio would respond to this story about a high school play in faraway Garland, Texas.
+She was perplexed why someone from Ohio would respond to this story about a high school play in faraway Garland, Texas.

 That email began a lifelong friendship with Steve Sandy, a Deaf historian.
 Steve had a personal and passionate interest in everything about William Hoy.
 Hoy, like Steven, had attended the Ohio School for the Deaf.
 Steven knew Hoy’s family and was on a mission to have William Ellsworth “Dummy” Hoy inducted into the National Baseball Hall of Fame.